 Another option is to take a taxi.
-If you’d rather use an app, Get Transfer is one that came highly recommended by someone who had traveled to the region before.
+If you’d rather use an app, Get Transfer is highly recommended by someone who has previously traveled to the region.
 Uber and Lyft aren’t available.

 Rome to the Amalfi Coast

-There are multiple train options from Rome to Naples, so be sure you get on the right one.
+Multiple train options exist from Rome to Naples, so be sure you get on the right one.
 It takes around an hour and ten minutes to get to Naples.

 You can also do a small group tour, which is a convenient way to go and lower cost than hiring a driver.
-It makes for a long day, but it’s worth it if your time is limited.
+It’s a long day, but it’s worth it if your time is limited.

 Sorrento to the Amalfi Coast

 Sorrento is only around an hour’s drive to the Amalfi Coast.
 Of course, that depends on traffic.
 You have an option to rent a car if you choose, though I wouldn’t recommend it.
-Parking can be a challenge and driving can as well on the narrow, windy road.
+Parking can be a challenge, and driving can be as well on the narrow, windy road.

 There are buses that you can take from Sorrento to the Amalfi Coast.
 You can also take a ferry in +/- an hour, which is a good option.
-They run a few times a day between Sorrento and Amalfi and Sorrento and Positano.
+They run daily between Sorrento, Amalfi, Sorrento, and Positano.

-They do not run during the off-season though, so check the schedule.
-This is typically from October to April though it may vary.
+They do not run during the off-season, so check the schedule.
+This typically runs from October to April, though it may vary.